This route explores the central North Island, following two signposted touring routes; the Pacific Coast Highway and the Thermal Explorer Highway.

 End in Whitianga

-From Whitianga you can enjoy the beaches and boat excursions of Mercury Bay.
-This town is home to a fishing fleet - expect great seafood!
+From Whitianga you can enjoy the beaches, water sports and boat excursions of Mercury Bay.
+Expect great seafood and enjoy a forest walk or two.